Expectations to Use the Library

 - Violating copyright or digital licensing agreements.

-- Loitering, including refusing to leave the library promptly at closing or as directed during an emergency.
+- Loitering, including refusing to leave the library promptly at closing or as directed

 - Denying others access to library materials through theft or deliberate misplacement.